sapirgerstman/sapirgerstman/README.md

 ### 👩‍💻 About Me
 - 🎓 Software Engineering student (3rd year) at Braude College
-- 📚 Experienced in Java, C, Python, HTML, CSS and JavaScript
+- 📚 Experienced in Java, C, Python, HTML, CSS, JavaScript and TypeScript
-- 🚀 Always looking for new challenges and growth opportunities

 ---